mikedonnici/dev/docker/README.md

 `-v` can also be used to create new volumes.
 If the name is ommitted a new volume is created and named with a hash.

-In some instances volumes need to be created ahread time time - that is, before the `run`.
+In some instances volumes need to be created ahead of time - that is, before the `run`.
 For example, as if a non-default volume driver is required.

 ### Bind mounting